super-jw/BITTA/README.md

 ## Run BITTA

-We provide bash scripts in `tta.sh`.
+We provide bash scripts in `BITTA.sh`.

 An example to run BITTA :
 ```
-bash tta.sh.
+bash BITTA.sh.
 ```

 ## Citation